ibm-cloud-docs/monitoring/monitoring.md

 You can configure a default dashboard as the the default entry point for a team, unifying a team's experience, and allowing users to focus their immediate attention on the most relevant information for them.
 {: tip}

+You can use alerts to notify users of problems that require attention through one or more notification channels.
+* The *Alerts* section in the web UI shows the list of pre-defined alerts.
+From this view, you can enable and disable pre-defined alerts; you can modify existing alerts; and you can create new alerts.
+* The *Settings* section in the web UI is where you configure notification channels.

 ## Dashboards
 {: #dashboards}